 Each insurance company determines its pricing through four main factors causing the cost of funeral insurance to vary by provider.

 Health: The medical history of the senior will heavily impact the monthly premiums.
 The more complex the medical history, the higher risk it is for the carrier to provide insurance coverage for seniors.
 Higher risk means higher cost.

 Age: Once you secure coverage, your price will never change.
 However, the longer you wait and the older you get, the higher your price will be.
 An applicant looking for funeral insurance over 60 will pay less than elderly seniors in their 80s.

 Gender: Statistically, females live four years longer than males do.
 This makes females a lower risk to insure, meaning they will pay less for final expense coverage.

 Policy Amount: The more funeral insurance coverage taken out, the more seniors can expect to pay in life insurance rates.

 Waiting Period Vs. Immediate Coverage

 There are four different plan tiers, and these different plans come with varying policy structures.
 Fortunately, every applicant will qualify for at least one of these plan options, regardless of medical history.

 Level: This final expense life plan is designated for the healthiest of applicants and is the only tier that has no waiting period.
-If you qualify for this plan, you will receive the lowest rates for burial life insurance with immediate coverage.
+If you qualify for this plan, you will receive the lowest rates for burial insurance with no waiting period.